Lang-Josh/cyber-labs/README.md

 # Cyber Labs

-A personal cybersecurity lab knowledge base built and maintained by a three-entity team: you, Codex, and Claude Code.
-Labs are reproducible, structured, and tied directly to certification exam topics.
+A personal cybersecurity lab knowledge base built and maintained by a three-entity team: Myself, Codex, and Claude Code.
+Labs are reproducible, structured, and tied directly to the Cisco CBROPS 200-201 certification exam topics.

 ---